dongyx/hardv/README.md

 Empty cards are ignored.
 In the standard quiz, the leading and trailing empty lines in values are ignored too.
-Thus separators can be used as comments, and you could add empty lines and white characters for readability, demonstrated by the following.
+Thus separators can be used as comments, and you could add empty lines for readability, demonstrated by the following.

 	%% This is a card set for hardv(1)